Ford's Theatre: Ford's Theatre National Historic Site

 The National Historic Site consisting of two contributing buildings, the theater and the Petersen House, was designated in 1932.

 The Ford's Theatre Museum beneath the theater contains portions of the Olroyd Collection of Lincolniana.
-Most recently renovated for a July 2009 reopening, the Museum is run through a partnership with the National Park Service and the private non-profit 501(c)(3) Ford's Theatre Society.
+Most recently renovated for a July 2009 reopening, the Museum is run through a partnership with the National Park Service and the private non-profit 501(c)(3) organization Ford's Theatre Society.
 The collection includes multiple items related to the assassination, including the Derringer pistol used to carry out the shooting, Booth's diary and the original door to Lincoln's theater box.
 In addition, a number of Lincoln's family items, his coat (without the blood-stained pieces), some statues of Lincoln and several large portraits of the President are on display in the museum.
 The blood-stained pillow from the President's deathbed is in the Ford's Theatre Museum.
 In addition to covering the assassination conspiracy, the renovated museum focuses on Lincoln's arrival in Washington, his presidential cabinet, family life in the White House and his role as orator and emancipator.
 The museum also features exhibits about Civil War milestones and generals and about the building's history as a theatrical venue.
 The rocking chair in which Lincoln was sitting is now on display at The Henry Ford Museum in Dearborn, Michigan.

 Petersen House

 After Lincoln was shot, doctors had soldiers carry him into the street in search of a house in which he would be more comfortable.
 A man on the steps of the house of tailor William Petersen beckoned to them.
-They took Lincoln into the first-floor bedroom and laid him on the beddiagonally because of his unusual height.
+They took Lincoln into the first-floor bedroom and laid him on the bed—diagonally because of his unusual height.
 Many people came to visit him throughout the night before he died the following morning at 7:22 a.m.

 The Petersen House was purchased by the U.S. government in 1896 as the "House Where Lincoln Died", being the federal government's first purchase of a historic home.

-The National Park Service has operated it as a historic house museum since 1933, the rooms furnished as on the night Lincoln died.
+The National Park Service has operated the building as a historic house museum since 1933, with the rooms being furnished as they were on the night Lincoln died.